Home / 5G / Protocols / PHY / PBCH

 What does PBCH do in 5G NR?

-Is PBCH the same thing as SSB?
+Is PBCH the same as SSB?

 Why is PBCH important before PRACH?